 Demand for arborists strong

 Demand for arborists is strong due to high demand for their services, and a shortage of trainees.

-As a result, arborist appears on Immigration New Zealand's immediate skill shortage list.
+As a result, arborist appears on Immigration New Zealand's regional skill shortage list.
 This means the Government is actively encouraging skilled arborists from overseas to work in New Zealand.

 Types of employers varied